Membership Freeze Bill Proration

 • Billing period cost (the actual recurring bill amount, not including discounts)

-• Number of active days (this is the total number of days the membership was active for in the bill before and the bill after the freeze)
+• Number of active days (the total active days in the bill before and the bill after the freeze)

 • Days owed = Number of active days − Billing period length

-• Amount owed = Days owed x Cost per day
+• Amount owed = Days owed × Cost per day

-• Membership bills for $150 every month on the 1st
+Membership bills $150 every month on the 1st.
+Freeze occurs from March 10 to April 3.

 • Billing period length: 30 days